St Camillus Center for Spiritual Care: Urban Interfaith Chaplaincy Program

 Who is accrediting the Urban Interfaith Chaplaincy CPE program at St. Camillus Center?

-St Camillus Center for Spiritual Care is an Accredited Clinical Pastoral Education Program by the Association for Clinical Pastoral Education, Inc. (ACPE), an accrediting agency recognized by the U.S. Department of Education.
+In Spring 2018, St Camillus Center for Spiritual Care became an Accredited Clinical Pastoral Education Program by the Association for Clinical Pastoral Education, Inc. (ACPE), an accrediting agency recognized by the U.S. Department of Education.

 What are the requirements for completing one unit of Clinical Pastoral Education?